Rustin170506/ticdc.slide/slides.md

 The puller is responsible for pulling the data from TiKV.
 Let's suppose we have two regions.
 The first one is Region1 and it stores the data of the first row.
 The second one is Region2 and it stores the data of the second row.

-So for our example, data change happened in Region1.
-Puller pulls the data from Region1.

 As you can see, the real row change data has some information.
 The first one and the second one are the start_ts and the commit_ts.
 Because we already know the data is written to TiKV, so the third one is COMMITTED.
 The fourth